Learn about the different Amazon fulfillment storage costs and how they are calculated

 - Set up automated removals, which allows you to automatically designate items for removal based on your automated long-term storage fee removal settings.
 You can either elect to have all items removed that will incur long-term storage fees or only items within a specified price range.
 You can opt to have items below a certain price removed while keeping higher-priced inventory as well, meaning you’d only pay the fees for the inventory you’re not removing.
 The removed inventory will either be disposed of or returned to you.

-Note that removing inventory can impact the amount of new inventory that you can send to Amazon under the FBA program.
+Note that removing products can impact the amount of new inventory that you can send to Amazon under the FBA program.
 The number of new units you’re eligible to send is based on the number of sales in the preceding 90 days, projected sales for the next eight weeks, in-stock units, inventory utilization, and other factors.

 Like any fulfillment center, Amazon incurs overhead costs for inventory stored in its facilities.
 Amazon FBA sellers are charged fees based on the volume of inventory stored in Amazon’s fulfillment centers, with additional fees for items stored for more than one year.
-For many FBA sellers, these fees are a worthwhile tradeoff compared to the costs (and hassles) associated with maintaining their own warehouses and fulfillment centers.
+For many FBA sellers, these fees are a worthwhile tradeoff compared to the costs (and hassle) associated with maintaining their own warehouses and fulfillment centers.

 Utilizing Amazon’s FBA program is undoubtedly a good idea.
 In other words, the pros outweigh the cons.